weewx/weewx/examples/watchdog/readme.txt

 the station communicating again.

-Obviously rebooting the host is a "big hammer" and would not be the least bit tolerable on anything but a dedicated weewx host.
-Of course you can comment out the "shutdown -r now" line and just keep the e-mail notification part.
+Obviously rebooting the host is a "big hammer" and would not be the least bit tolerable on anything but a dedicated weewx host, so by default the watchdog merely sends a warning e-mail when there is loss of communications for any reason.

 Main features:
-  - Checks for lack of updates from station, sends an e-mail notification *AND* reboots the host (to get USB connection to station working again).
+  - Checks for lack of updates from station, sends an e-mail notification
   - Calls wunderfixer periodically
   - Checks for WMR300 rain counter warning and sends an e-mail notification
+    NOTE: This check is essentially a no-op for any other rainstation, but you can comment those lines out if you prefer

 Pre-requisites: